xx-thomas/GigPro/README.md

 Things we plan to add for the demo:

-1. Notifications by location/following other users
+1. Notifications by location/following other users (Thomas)
 2. Searching/filtering
 3. Final user interface
 4. Mock data to populate website